PAIR-code/saliency/README.md

 Each saliency mask class extends from the `SaliencyMask` base class.
 This class contains the following methods:

-*   `__init__(graph, session, y, x)`: manipulates the graph, or creates a new graph.
+*   `__init__(graph, session, y, x)`: Constructor of the SaliencyMask.
+This can modify the graph, or sometimes create a new graph.
 Often this will add nodes to the graph, so this shouldn't be called continuously. `y` is the output tensor to compute saliency masks with respect to, `x` is the input tensor with the outer most dimension being batch size.
 *   `GetMask(x_value, feed_dict)`: Returns a mask of the shape of non-batched `x_value` given by the saliency technique.
 *   `GetSmoothedMask(x_value, feed_dict)`: Returns a mask smoothed of the shape